diku-dk/SysDev/Readme.md

 Let us introduce a Patient class to hold the information about the Patients:
 (Put the Patient class in its own file Patient.py)

-The Patient class would certain attributes which describes a patient:
+The Patient class would certain attributes (variables) which describes a patient:
 First name, surname, CPR-number, Street name, Street Number and potential extension, a zip code and a city name.